Short-circuit logic: Conclusions

-\item In~\cite{Ber10} a connection is proposed between short-circuit logic and instruction sequences as studied in program algebra~\cite{BL,BM}.
-In particular, the relation between non-atomic test instructions (i.e., test instructions involving sequential connectives) and their decomposition in atomic tests and jump instructions is considered, evolving into a discussion about the length of instruction sequences and their minimization.
-Also, the paper~\cite{Ber10} contains a discussion about a classification of side effects, derived from a classification of atoms (thus partitioning $A$), and a consideration about ``real time" atoms, as for example $\texttt{(heigth > 3000 meter)}$.
-We expect that these matters will lead to future work. \end{enumerate}
+Finally, we mention that in~\cite{Ber10} a connection is proposed between short-circuit logic and instruction sequences as studied in \emph{Program algebra}~\cite{BL,BM}.
+In particular, the relation between non-atomic test instructions (i.e., test instructions involving left-sequential connectives) and their decomposition in atomic tests and jump instructions is considered, evolving into a discussion about the length of instruction sequences and their minimization.
+Also, the paper~\cite{Ber10} contains a discussion about a classification of side effects, derived from a classification of atoms (thus partitioning $A$, but in a different way as is proposed in Section~\ref{subsec:varia}).
+We expect that these matters might lead to future work; they certainly formed an inspiration for \cite{Wortel}.